guru-1432/Chatbot/README.md

 ## Step 2: Create databases

-Create the databases and the initial migrations with the following command:
+Create the databases and the initial migrations with the following command:<br />
-`python manage.py makemigrations chatbot_tutorial` <br />
+`python manage.py makemigrations chatbot_tutorial`

 `python manage.py migrate`